IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 sampling of the posterior is based on the Hamiltonian Monte Carlo algorithm and the no-U-turn sampler, which are considered to be the state-of-the-art.

-The final output is a set of draws from the posterior distribution, which is, again, exhaustive information about the net promoter score in the segments of interest.
-In particular, one can quantify the uncertainty in any statement one makes.
-For instance, if a concise summary is needed, one could compute the mean of the score and accompany it with a high-posterior-density credible interval, capturing the true value with a certain probability.
+The output of the sampling procedure is a set of draws from the posterior distribution, which, again, is exhaustive information about the net promoter score in the segments of interest.
+In particular, one can quantify the uncertainty in any statement one makes about the score.
+For instance, if a concise summary is needed, one could compute the mean of the score and accompany it with a high-posterior-density credible interval, capturing the true value with a predefined probability.
+However, if applicable, the full distribution should be integrated into the decision-making process.

 # Conclusion

+In this article, we have constructed a hierarchical Bayesian model for inferring the net promoter score for an arbitrary segmentation of the customer base.
+The model features shared parameters, which enable information exchange between the segments.
+This allows for a more robust estimation of the score, especially in the case of segments with few observations.
+The final output of the inference is a probability distribution over all possible values for the score in each segment, which lays a solid foundation for the subsequent decision-making.
+We have also seen how seamlessly the model can be implemented in practice using modern tools for statistical inference, such as Stan.

+Lastly, it is worth noting that the presented model is only one alternative;
+there are many other.

 Thank you for making all the way to the end!